Basra97/2420-Assignment-2/README.md

 ### Introduction

 This assignment involves creating two Bash scripts designed to automate essential system administration tasks in a Unix environment.
-These scripts will simplify system setup and user management, focusing on best practices for script clarity, error handling, and command-line flexibility.
+These scripts will simplify system setup and user management

 1. Configuration Scripts: `project-1` automates the installation of essential software and the linking of configuration files from a remote Git repository.